cod3licious/cod3licious.github.io/index.md

 ## consulting
 Your data - may that be information about your customers, sensor measurements from the machines on your assembly line, images, or text documents - is like a rough diamond: treated with the right tools, it will be invaluable!

-To successfully utilize this data to, for example, gain new insights about customer churn, monitor your machines with a predictive maintenance approach, or automate boring and error-prone processes, requires two things: a deep understanding of the problem and data at hand, as well as the intimate knowledge of a wide array of machine learning algorithms, ranging from basic data analysis tools to natural language processing, computer vision, and deep learning methods.
+Successfully utilizing this data, for example, to gain new insights about customer churn, monitor your machines with a predictive maintenance approach, or automate boring and error-prone processes, requires two things: a deep understanding of the problem and data at hand, as well as the intimate knowledge of a wide array of machine learning algorithms, ranging from basic data analysis tools to natural language processing, computer vision, and deep learning methods.
 Luckily, the first part is already taken care of, as you are an expert in your domain.
 And I am here to help you choose, apply, and evaluate the right machine learning models to transform your data into value.

 I'm happy to support you at all stages of the data science workflow:
 ![](/assets/data_science_workflow.gif)